Gondola drama – woman dies after terrible accident

 The ride had already stopped at the Wiesn in 2008, but nobody was injured at the time

-Years ago, the emergency services had to move because of the attraction: In 2008, more than 20 people were rescued by the fire brigade at the Munich Oktoberfest after the roller coaster with them on board stopped 30 meters high.
+Years ago, the emergency services had to move in because of the attraction: in 2008, more than 20 people were rescued by the fire brigade at the Munich Oktoberfest after the roller coaster with them on board stopped 30 meters above the ground.
 However, nobody was injured in this incident.

 #Gondola #drama #woman #dies #terrible #accident